Optimal switching strategies for navigation in stochastic settings: Analysis of the model and results

 Recent studies in non-equilibrium statistical mechanics have shown that resetting a system to its initial position at random times can dramatically improve its search properties \cite{benichou2011intermittent,evans2011diffusion,evans2011diffusionoptimal,evans2020stochastic,kumar2020active,abdoli2021stochastic,sar2023resetting}.
 Here, instead of following stochastic resetting protocols, we use an optimal-control framework \cite{de2023resetting} and derive the optimal resetting policy that minimizes the cost in Eq.~\eqref{eq:cost}.
-Defining the optimal cost-to-go $J(\theta,t)$ as the remaining cost of an optimally controlled system starting at $\theta(t)$, i.e. the cost from time $t$ to the final time $t_f$, we find that $J(\theta,t)$ satisfies \cite{supmat}
+Defining the optimal cost-to-go $J(\theta,t)$ as the remaining cost of an optimally controlled system starting at $\theta(t)$, i.e. the cost from time $t$ to the final time $t_f$, \newpart{we may write the optimal value of the cost function

+where $s$ indicates a reorientation strategy (see \cite{supmat} for details).} \newpart{Using ideas from dynamic programming (see \cite{supmat} for details) we derive an evolution equation for $J(\theta,t)$, which reads}

 where $\Omega(t)=\{\theta:J(\theta,t)\leq J(0,t)+x_c\}$.
-Eq.~\eqref{eq:belmann} is a generalization of the Belmann equation \cite{bellman1965dynamic}.
-We note that the nonlinear gradient term of the standard Belmann equation is absent here because the system is controlled through restarts rather than an external force.
-Eq.~\eqref{eq:belmann} must be solved backward in time, with final condition $J(\theta,t_f)=0$ and Neumann boundary conditions $\partial_{\theta}J(\theta,t)\!=\!0$ for $\theta\!\in\! \partial\Omega(t)$.
+Eq.~\eqref{eq:belmann} is a generalization of the Bellman equation \cite{bellman1965dynamic}.
+We note that the nonlinear gradient term of the standard Bellman equation is absent here because the system is controlled through restarts rather than an external force.
+Eq.~\eqref{eq:belmann} must be solved backward in time, with final condition $J(\theta,t_f)=0$ and Neumann boundary conditions $\partial_{\theta}J(\theta,t)\!=\!0$ for $\theta\!\in\! \partial\Omega(t)$ \newpart{\cite{de2023resetting}}.
 The domain $\Omega(t)$ determines the optimal resetting policy.
 By definition, when $\theta\in \Omega(t)$, a reorientation would increase the total cost.
 Hence, the agent should reorient its direction only if $\theta\notin\Omega(t)$.
 Since $\Omega(t)$ is dynamically coupled to the solution $J(\theta,t)$, this is a free-boundary problem for \eqref{eq:belmann}, well known in the theory of parabolic (diffusion) equations as a Stefan problem \cite{crank1984free} that must in general be solved numerically.